FCPS Fast Facts

 Our 5,800 employees are champions of excellence who collaborate with parents, community members, and local businesses to create an inspiring, academic, safe, healthy and nurturing environment for our students!

-- FCPS achievement exceeds Maryland averages with scores that consistently surpass national averages on measures such as the College Board SAT.
+- FCPS achievement also exceeds Maryland averages with scores that consistently surpass national averages on the College Board SAT.
 Our mean 2016 SAT score was 1,558, compared to Maryland's 1,456 and the nation's 1,484.